Alexis Rondeau & Claude Code · final report

 6The verdict

-The gap is a broad capability limit of the 3B base — not a coverage-specific wall, and not a method we failed to find.
+The gap is a capability limit of the 3B base — measured against what's achievable, not a perfect score, and not a method we failed to find.

 What this means for the product.
-The on-device model is uniformly close — roughly two-thirds of the frontier's practical quality, about a point below on nearly every dimension, and strong in absolute terms (4 of 5 on most).
-The shortfall is broad and capacity-bound, so there is no single dimension to fix.
+The on-device model is uniformly close — roughly two-thirds of the frontier's practical quality (0.44 against a 0.65 practical ceiling), and strong in absolute terms (4 of 5 on most).
+The shortfall is capacity-bound, so more work on this base is unlikely to move it.
 Three honest paths:

 Ship & document